gregorML/Cryptocurrency-Price-Monitoring-App/README.md

 ---

-## 🧠 What Does the App Do?
+## What Does the App Do?

 - Fetches real-time data from exchanges: **Binance**, **Bybit**, **KuCoin**
 - Stores data in a **PostgreSQL** database
 - Provides real-time price monitoring and alerts via a **Streamlit dashboard**
-- Uses LSTM models trained on 500 days of hourly data to predict price movements up to 24 hours ahead for selected cryptocurrencies (⚠️ Note: These predictions should be interpreted with caution, as short-term price movements are inherently difficult to predict accurately)
+- Uses LSTM models to predict price movements for selected cryptocurrencies
 - Kafka and WebSocket integration enables ultra-low-latency processing and detection of price discrepancies across exchanges

 ---